 The goal of active recovery is to get the body moving and slightly raise the heart rate.

-Aqua jogging, walking, or an easy swim are a great way to get in some movement.
+Aqua jogging, walking, or an easy swim are great ways to get in some movement.
 With a swim spa by Master Spas, there’s little effort to get in a short session.
 Just walk out the door, remove the swim spa cover, and get in.

 The water in the swim spa, which is perfect year-round, helps improve mobility and eases the pressure on the joints so that you can recover better and perform at your best.